Akutagawa Prize stories

 Two women meet again after a separation of 25 years.
 The older woman is Towako (shortened to Towa in the title), now 40 years old, married, and the mother of an eight-year-old daughter.
 The younger woman is Kiko, now 33 and involved in an affair with a married man.
 Towako’s mother worked as the caretaker of the resort home in Hayama owned by Kiko’s mother, and Towa became close friends with Kiko despite the seven-year difference in age.

-The death of Kiko’s mother several months after the summer stay of 1984 broke off contact between the two girls, who had been so close that in the opening scene of the story -- set in a car during the last summer they spent together—they are described as being nearly indistinguishable from each other as they sleep in the back seat of the car.
+The death of Kiko’s mother several months after the summer stay of 1984 broke off contact between the two girls, who had been so close that in the opening scene of the story -- set in a car during the last summer they spent together—they are described as being nearly indistinguishable as they sleep in the back seat of the car.
 Now, a quarter of a century later, Kiko and her brother have decided to sell the Hayama property, and Towako substitutes for her mother as an intermediary.
 She then spends two days at the resort house with the visiting Kiku, reminiscing about the past and renewing the bond between them even as they take stock of subsequent changes and the differences in their memories of the past.

 Several distinct motifs and images serve to create parallels and disjunctions between the two women.
 Most prominent is the motif of dreaming, which especially infuses Towako’s perception of both the past and present.
-Kiko is said not to dream, but in fact -- at the very end of the story -- she has her first dream, which promptly fades from her memory even as it hints at how memory will continue to play an important role in the future.
+Kiko is said not to dream, but in fact -- at the very end of the story -- she has a first dream, which promptly fades from her memory even as it hints at how memory will continue to play an important role in the future.
 The image that serves most clearly to unify the story is that of the women’s hair, an image that becomes associated with the process of aging and with Towako’s daughter, now the same age as Kiko when Towako last saw her.

 Asabuki very skillfully manages the transitions between past and present on the one hand and the points of view of Towako and Kiko on the other to suggest both the enduring value of personal memory its and tenuous connection with reality and the present.
-The story exhibits a (dare one say it) traditionally Japanese sensitivity to the passage of time, together with a mastery of style that is both impressive and -- because it seems almost too precious in places -- somewhat mannered.
-Although Asabuki received notably strong support from selection-committee members, the accomplished (even over-accomplished) style gave rise to doubts on the part of members like Kawakami Hiromi, Ishihara Shintarō, Ogawa Yōko, and Murakami Ryū, the gist of which was that that the story lacks substance and thematic clarity.
+The story exhibits a (dare one say it) traditionally Japanese sensitivity to the passage of time, together with a mastery of style that is both impressive and -- because it seems almost too precious in places -- mannered.
+Although Asabuki received notably strong support from selection-committee members, the accomplished (even over-polished) style gave rise to doubts on the part of members like Kawakami Hiromi, Ishihara Shintarō, Ogawa Yōko, and Murakami Ryū, the gist of which was that that the story lacks substance and thematic clarity.
 Miyamoto Teru acknowledged this drawback while observing that the story should be considered a satisfying harbinger of even better work in the future.

 It should be noted that Shimada Masahiko took part in the selection process for the first time this time.
 The current selection committee comprises the following 10 writers, all of whom took part in the voting for the 144th Akutagawa Prize (Japanese alphabetical order):